wzhu221/learning_to_code/general_notes/minted_troubleshooting.md

 ```
 This has created a symbolic link to the pygmentize package in the `/usr/local/bin` directory.

 Also I manually deleted all temporary files in the LaTeX project folder and recompiled.

-Everything was working as expected.
+Then everything was working as expected.
 Problem solved.